Assault & Battery Lawyers in Chicago

 While there is some confusion on their use in the legal context regarding definitions or whether it is a criminal or civil matter, speaking to an experienced attorney can help you recover mentally and financially from such a frightening incident.

-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+The personal injury attorneys at Agruss Law Firm, LLC, have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been a victim of an assault or battery, contact our office today for a free consultation.

 Assault vs. Battery in the Civil Law Context